musa-509-spring-2023/course-info/week06/SLIDES.md

   - Downloading data over HTTP
   - Working with geospatial file formats
   - Working with other file formats (like zip)
-- Loading
-  - Programming with cloud infrastructure
-    - Writing to Google Cloud Storage
-    - Running queries in BigQuery

 ---